 The De Beers mining company at one time controlled 90% of the market for rough diamonds.

-Rhodes Memorial on the slopes of Devil's Peak in Cape Town honours one of the most controversial figures of South Africa's past.
+Rhodes Memorial on the slopes of Devil's Peak in Cape Town honours one of South Africa's more controversial historical figures.

 Travel tips & Planning info